(323) 605-7769

 Progression

-You can progress this variation further by using a rumble roller (ridged rolling device—mentioned previously) and also by lifting your hips slightly higher off the floor.
-In doing so, you’ll have the added pressure of your body weight against the roller and in a very definite position too.
+You can progress this variation further by using a rumble roller (rigid rolling device—mentioned previously) and also by lifting your hips slightly higher off the floor.
+In doing so, you’ll have the added pressure of your body weight against the roller and in a very definite position, too.
 Next, roll back and forth on the roller and then proceed to the opposite side.

 Foam Rolling Your Lats In The Side Lying Position | Body360 Fit